Sayan3990/Big-Data-PPT/Sayan-speech.md

 # Innovation of automobile marketing mode based on Big Data Marketing
-Good Evening all,
+Good evening all, <br/>
-So, we have discussed the difference and challenges associated with traditional marketing.
+So, as of now, we have discussed the difference and challenges associated with traditional marketing. <br/>
-Then
+Then <br/>
-What are the Innovation, we can have based on Big Data Technology?
+What are the Innovation, we can have based on Big Data Technology? <br/>

+> Next Slide

+Here comes the concept of precision marketing. <br/>
+The concept of precision marketing was proposed by Philip Kotler, an American marketing author, in 2005. <br/>
+He believed that enterprises need to develop marketing plans based on both results and actions. <br/> Enterprises need to change the traditional marketing mode into a precision marketing mode. <br/>
-Big data marketing is to quickly reflects all kinds of data and information, and transfer the effective product information to right customers through effective carriers at the right time and in a reasonable way.
+As big data marketing reflects all kinds of data and information, and transfer the effective product information to right customers through effective carriers at the right time and in a reasonable way.
-Enterprises need to change the traditional marketing mode into a precision marketing mode.
-The concept of precision marketing was proposed by Philip Kotler,an American marketing author, in 2005.
-He believed that enterprises need to develop marketing plans based on both results and actions.

 It has three aspects:
-- Precise positioning based on big data analysis
+- Precise positioning based on big data mining
-- Accurate push based on big data mining
+- Accurate push based on big data application
-- Fine management based on big data application
+- Fine management for big data analysis

-## Precise positioning based on big data analysis
+## Precise positioning based on big data mining
-The application of big data technology promotes the deep mining of high-value data in massive big data information.
-In order to enhance the competitiveness of automobile enterprises and occupy the market competitive advantage, it is very important to mine and obtain the data information of consumers and competitors.
-Based on the development of automotive electronic technology, sensors and chips are widely used in the production and manufacturing of automobiles.
-Enterprises can use sensors and chips to collect and sort out the relevant data, and analyze the performance of automobiles based on these data, and comprehensively grasp the behavior and habits of consumers, and then in the follow-up process of automobile research and development, the basis for Consumers like to improve and innovate automobile R & D, so as to achieve the precise positioning of the developed products, and effectively enhance the competitive advantage of enterprises while meeting the needs of customers.
+It deals with
+- Deep mining of high-value data from massive infomation of consumers and competitior
+- Use it to improve and innovate research and development of the products
+- To effectively enhance the competitive advantages

-## Accurate push based on big data mining
+## Accurate push based on big data application
-If automobile enterprises want to realize the accurate dissemination of information, the key premise is to find the audience target.
-Based on this, in the specific precision marketing process, automobile enterprises can analyze and sort out the information such as consumers' interests and hobbies, brand concerns, search content, regional attributes, consumption ability, social habits, etc., so as to realize the mining of consumer consumption rules, and then implement precise push to explore the corresponding consumer groups.
+It tells
+- To realize the needs of consumers and exploreing different consumer groups
-Precision push includes relevance recommendation and personalized recommendation.
+- Including relevance recommendation and personalized recommendation
-Relevance recommendation is based on the horizontal latitude and vertical dimension of the automobile website.
-Each user sees the same push content and ranking order.
-It is pushed according to the number of hits, industry hot spots, comments and collections.
-The personalized recommendation method, each netizen sees the content, the sorting way is not the same, the recommendation principle is according to the user's portrait tag matching recommendation.
+- Then pushes effective production information to the market having target customers

-## Fine management based on big data application
+## Fine management for big data analysis
-Based on the application ofbig data technology, automobile enterprises can improve the efficiency of data collection and processing customer information, vehicle information, procurement information, transaction information, production information, etc. Based on this, automobile enterprises can use big data technology to construct big data platform, so as to provide basis and suggestions for relevant decision-making of automobile enterprises.
-Therefore, in the specific process of precision marketing, the top management of enterprises should focus on the integration of data and the construction of big data platform.
-In addition, it is necessary to build professional data analysis team and mining team according to the actual situation, so as to provide support for big data analysis and ensure the smooth development of its precision marketing.
+It says
+- Management should focus on the integration of data and big data platforms
+- Management should have professional data analysis and mining team

+> Next Slide

 ## Conclusion
+So what we can conclude? <br/>
-For the automobile industry, the whole marketing process can be divided into three parts:
+Firtsly, Whole marketing process can be divided into 3 sub-process:
-1) Early publicity: It includes the early publicity mainly brand promotion and customer development
+1) Early publicity: Includes brand promotion and customer development
-2) Mid-term sales: It covers a series of service processes after customers arrive at the sales place, consultation demand, product introduction, conversation with customers, etc
+2) Mid-term sales: Deals with customers at the sales-place, conversation with customers towards a successful sale
-3) After-sales service: It is the tracking service after mid-term
+3) After-sales service: Tracking service after mid-term sales

-The traditional automobile marketing focuses on the mid-term sales itself, mostly to complete the sales and achieve the performance after the customers enters, neglecting the early publicity and developing the target customers, which causes in extensive advertising, low accuracy, increased cost and finally unable to improve sales.
+The traditional automobile marketing focuses on the mid-term sales, neglecting the early publicity and developing the target customers. <br/>
+Which causes in extensive advertising, low accuracy, increased cost and finally unable to improve sales. <br/>

-With the continuous development of big data technology, big data marketing supports automobile enterprises
+Here big data marketing provides
-- To building user database
+- To manage large user database
-- Accurate product information push
+- Accurate product information
 - Having insight into consumer demand
-- Finding consumption hotspots
+- Finding hotspots
 - Providing services to improve user experience

-- To improve sales as well as overall performance
+which improves sales as well as overall performance <br/>

+> Next Slide

-Information about the research paper.
+Information about the research paper <br/>

+> Next Slide

-Thank you all.
+Thank you all